 Home > Diet and nutrition > News Updated 29 April 2013 Adding nuts is a healthy choice People can safely add a few nuts to their diet without gaining weight, a new review of past studies suggests.
-1 Pin It iStock Related Eat nuts to stay healthy and lose weight Go nuts for your health Pistachios have weight, heart benefits Check Glycaemic index tool » Count Calorie counter » Quiz Ready for weight loss? » Ask DietDoc » What 100 calories of fruit looks like Should you try the Paleo diet?
+1 Pin It iStock Related Eat nuts to stay healthy and lose weight Go nuts for your health Pistachios have weight, heart benefits Check Glycaemic index tool » Count Calorie counter » Quiz Ready for weight loss? » Ask DietDoc » Enjoying fish without the risk Lactose-intolerant – is milk a pain in your gut?
 People can safely add a few nuts to their diet - or replace other foods with the high-unsaturated fat, high-fibre snacks - without gaining weight, a new review of past studies suggests.
 Researchers combined data from 31 trials conducted across the globe and found that on average, there was very little difference in changes in weight or waist measurements between people who were put on a normal or a nut-supplemented diet.
 Lower risk of death "Most of the nut-enriched studies don't show that patients gain a significant amount of weight, in contrast to what one might think," said Dr. David Bleich, head of Endocrinology, Diabetes and Metabolism at the University of Medicine and Dentistry of New Jersey in Newark.Gemma Flores-Mateo from the Institut Universitari d'Investigacio en Atencio Primaria Jordi Gol in Tarragona, Spain and colleagues said previous research has tied nut-containing diets to a lower risk of death, diabetes and high blood pressure.
 Bleich, who wasn't involved in the new report, said his own work has shown measures of insulin resistance - a diabetes predictor - were lower when people added nuts to their diets."One would generally think if you're increasing the 'fat content' of the diet, you might in fact make insulin resistance worse," he told Reuters Health.
 "It speaks to this issue of the quality of the fats that we consume."Nuts may also suppress hunger because of their unsaturated fats, fibre and protein, the researchers noted.
 In the trials they looked at, participants were randomly assigned to a normal diet or one that included extra nuts - or, more often, nuts substituted for other food items - and followed for anywhere from two weeks to five years.
 At the end of follow-up, people on nut diets had dropped about 1.4 extra pounds (0,63kg) and lost close to half an inch (1,27cm) off their waists, compared to those in the nut-free groups.
 However, the differences could have been due to chance."Although the magnitude of these effects was modest, the results allay the fear that nut consumption may promote obesity," Flores-Mateo's team wrote last week in the American Journal of Clinical Nutrition.
 "Our findings support the inclusion of nuts in healthy diets for cardiovascular prevention."
 Eat one serving of nutsHowever it's not simply a matter of "throwing additional nuts into your already poor-quality diet," Bleich said.
 He said heart protection comes from looking at a fuller picture of the diet - and adding fruits, vegetables and olive oil, for example, in addition to nuts.
 Dr. Adam Gilden Tsai, an obesity researcher from the University of Colorado in Denver, said he wouldn't recommend people eat nuts on top of their normal diet, but that substituting them for other foods may lead to some benefits, such as on cholesterol levels.
 "It's fine to eat nuts if you can still limit your calories," Tsai told Reuters Health.
 But he cautioned that it can be hard for people to eat just one serving."Normally what I would say to a patient is, 'A small handful of nuts can be a very good and filling snack, but you have to be very careful because it's high in calories.'"
-Reuters More in Diet and nutrition Japanese kids want Big Macs, not rice More: Diet and nutritionNews advertisement Get a quote Momentum - save up to 35% on healthcare advertisement Read Health24’s Comments Policy Comment on this story 1 comment Add your comment Thank you, your comment has been submitted.
+Reuters More in Diet and nutrition Adults should eat less than 6 teaspoons of sugar a day More: Diet and nutritionNews advertisement Get a quote Momentum - save up to 35% on healthcare advertisement Read Health24’s Comments Policy Comment on this story 1 comment Add your comment Thank you, your comment has been submitted.
 Logout Comment 0 characters remaining Share on Facebook Logout Comment 0 characters remaining Share on Facebook Loading comments...
-Other news News Triumph for traditional healers Medical Formula 1 noise can damage eardrums Parenting Parent work schedules affect relationships with kids Lifestyle Women find sexually explicit ads unappealing Lifestyle Number of UK teenage smokers a concern Lifestyle Blacks happier at work than whites From our sponsors Your retirement - a healthy mindset So many people, why so alone?
-You can still enjoy the sweet things in life Take the sugar test, it could save your life.
-Live healthier Stress » Childhood stress PTSD and weight Managing work stress The symptoms of stress Take a look at the symptoms of the acute fight-or-flight stress reaction and the effect of long-term, unmanaged stress.
-Men's health » Exercise and sperm Best sperm season Smoking and sperm How to boost the health of your sperm You’d think that with millions of babies being born each day, the average sperm is a pretty healthy swimmer.
-Not so.
-Here are a few things you can do to boost the health of yours.
+Other news Natural How to cure insomnia naturally Medical Global warming could push malaria to higher areas Medical More people dying from Alzheimer's than suspected Diet and nutrition Adults should eat less than 6 teaspoons of sugar a day Medical Second US baby HIV-free after early treatment Medical Vaginal ring to prevent pregnancy, HIV and herpes From our sponsors Recovery after exercise is an essential part of any workout What is Metabolic Syndrome?
+Could you have it?
+Eyecare for computer users Treet-It Anti-Lice aiding schools in the prevention of Head Lice Live healthier Down hill? » Argus Cycle Tour Celebrities who masturbate Can't get it up?
+Erectile dysfunction and the cyclist Does cycling cause erectile dysfunction?
+Some urologists seem to think so.
+Fitness fuel » Banned substances Sport and nutrition Exercise myths busted Are there any 'safe' sports supplements?
+Sportsmen and -women need to be super vigilant when they take any medication or supplement.
+Just one wrong step can ruin a promising career, DietDoc warns.